Looked at others' LinkedIn Profiles during your job search? Noticed the Recommendations section?

-When approaching a co-worker for a LinkedIn endorsement, it's best to issue a request (via the LinkedIn Request Recommendations feature, of course) that includes a personal note along the lines of:
+When approaching a co-worker for a LinkedIn endorsement, issue a request using the LinkedIn "Ask for a recommendation" feature at the top of the Recommendations section.
+Include a personal note along the lines of:

 "John, I hope you remember our work together on the Alcatraz Project.
 Would you be comfortable placing a recommendation on my Profile that describes my role and value-add?"

-A note of caution: LinkedIn automatically asks every endorsee to return the favor, and endorse the person who just recommended you.
+A note of caution: LinkedIn automatically asks every recommendation recipient to return the favor and write a recommendation for the person who just recommended you.
 While this makes sense in some cases, be sure to limit your reciprocal endorsements, as recruiters may ignore these "traded favors."